zephyrproject-rtos/zephyr/doc/application/apps_structure.rst

 * Be familiar with the board configuration used for your application and, if it is a custom board configuration, where it is located.

-* Set the environment variable for each console terminal using :ref:`set_environment_variables`.
+* Ensure the Zephyr environment variables are set for each console terminal;
+  see :ref:`apps_common_procedures`.

 Steps
 -----